 We retain non-personally identifiable user activity data collected through our Products for 90 days.
 Statistical summaries and data aggregations across many users’ activities may be kept for longer periods.

 The Website and Products are hosted in the United States.
-If you access the Website or Products from the European Union, Asia, or any other region with laws or regulations governing personal data collection, use, and disclosure that differ from United States laws, please be advised that through your continued use of the Website or Products, you are transferring your PII and non-PII to the United States and you consent to that transfer.
-Additionally, you understand that your PII and non-PII may be processed in the United States.
-We are prepared to comply with the General Data Protection Regulation (GDPR)(Regulation (EU) 2016/679 to the extent required for the conduct of our activities when the GDPR.
+If you access the Website or Products from the European Union, Asia, or any other region with laws or regulations governing personal data collection, use, and disclosure that differ from United States laws, please be advised that through your continued use of the Website or Products, you are transferring your PII and DII to the United States and you consent to that transfer.
+Additionally, you understand that your PII and DII may be processed in the United States.

-We may share Non-PII collected on the Website or via our Technology with unaffiliated third parties.
-For example, we may disclose that our online advertisements offering ‘sports car’ test drives receive more clicks than those offering ‘Mini Van’ test drives.
+We may share or sell DII collected on the Website or via our Technology with unaffiliated third parties.
+These also include third party marketing partners, with whom we share or sell DII for commercial purposes.
+For example, we may disclose to a marketing data broker that our online advertisements offering ‘sports car’ test drives receive more clicks than those offering ‘mini van’ test drives.

 We may disclose your information to third parties when we reasonably believe we are obligated to do so by law, and in order to investigate, prevent, or take action regarding suspected or actual prohibited activities, including but not limited to, fraud and situations involving potential threats to the physical safety of any person.

-Finally, in the event we are acquired by or merged with a third party entity or undergo another change of control, we reserve the right to transfer information, including any PII and non-PII, to a successor entity.
+Finally, in the event we are acquired by or merged with a third-party entity or undergo another change of control, we reserve the right to transfer information, including any PII and DII, to a successor entity.
 You understand that we may not be able to control how your information is used in the event of such a change of control.

 Attn: Privacy Officer